tala360/CRM-Sales-Opportunities/README.md

     ORDER BY quarter_year ASC
     ```

-    - **Finding:** Q2 2017 appeared to be the strongest quarter at $3.09M, while Q1 lagged at $1.13M—a 63% difference revealing mid-year revenue spike.
+    - **Finding:** Q2 2017 turned out to be the strongest quarter, bringing in $3.09M in revenue, which was 63% higher than Q1’s $1.13M and showed a clear mid-year spike in performance.

 - **Top Performers**: